mihtoa/ze-frontend-challenge/README.md

 ## Instructions

+- Run `npm i` to install project dependencies.
+- Run `npm start` to init de development mode.
+It will open an tab in http://localhost:8080/.
-Use de following address to test: "Rua Ricardo Lunardelli, 123, 04719-070, São Paulo" (the other address from the test instructions is returning an empty array).
+- Use de following address to test: "Rua Ricardo Lunardelli, 123, 04719-070, São Paulo" (the other address from the test instructions is returning an empty array).

 ## The challenge